wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 - Supporting other operators like `-`, `*`, and `/`, and combinations of both
 - Updating the model dynamically as the user takes the quiz; every 10 questions, or even after every question
 - Tracking data from multiple users
-- Non-math trainers - I have a prototype for musical ear training using the same framework
+- Non-math trainers - I have a prototype in the works for musical ear training using the same framework

 <div style="margin-top: 4rem;"></div>

 Thanks for reading!

 Feel free to share with me any suggestions, comments, feedback, etc. you may have.
+I'm still new to modeling, so I would love to know if I'm using any terms inaccurately, am getting some foundational assumptions incorrect, am using models/modeling parameters incorrectly, etc.

+You can reach me via email at wjasciutto@gmail.com, or on [LinkedIn](https://www.linkedin.com/in/will-asciutto-973879118/).

 <div style="margin-top: 4rem;"></div>